ferdinan-ops/Login-and-Register/README.md

 # Login and Register
 Login and register advanced projects from the game dashboard.
 I created a login and register form to complete the game dashboard that I have published.
 I also made a very attractive display design and matched the theme that I had created on the game project dashboard that I had created.
 This project is open to anyone who wants to develop it.

-In this login and register project I use Microsoft Visual Studio 2012 with Visual Basic programming language, GUNA UI framework, and MySQL database.
+In this login and register project I use Microsoft Visual Studio 2012 for IDE with Visual Basic programming language for programing language, GUNA UI for framework, and MySQL for database.

 # How To Use
 You can do the following steps: